 Individual certificate program classes are open to all students.
 Anyone interested in taking these classes for personal development is welcome.

 A variety of classes are offered each session.
 Students may enter the program with no previous art experience.
-Classes are held in the evenings and weekends at two locations, our main campus, 108 E. 43rd St., and our North campus, 1801 N.W.
-Platte Rd, Suite 275, in Riverside, Mo.
+Classes are held in the evenings and weekends at our Main campus building, 32 E. 46th St., Kansas City, Missouri.
 Each class meets once a week.

 Students in this program will: